ddeveau/Kitchen-Scheduling/README.txt

 Author  : Daniel DeVeau
 Advisor : Dr. Kamesh Munagala
 Edited  : August 31, 2017
+Contact : danieldeveau81296@gmail.com

 Kitchen Queues: A Scheduling Theory problem motivated by restaurant kitchens

 Problem Statement:
     The goal of this study is to write an integer linear program (ILP) which optimally schedules a set of restaurant orders.
     What makes this problem unique is that all food items in an order must be completed together (no cold food).
+    The inspiration for this study comes from my own experience as a frycook, where the cooking process was ripe with inefficiencies that ultimately decreased the overall customer experience.
+    Popular sit-down chains use Kitchen Display System (KDS) technologies that aid these inefficiencies, but as of writing this I am not aware of any mathematical optimization used in the kitchen.

 Model:
     A restaurant kitchen can be modeled by a set of m unique machines, representing cooking stations, each with a unique capacity.
     A food order is a set of jobs, where each job j has a processing time Pj and a machine Mj The goal is to schedule all jobs on their respective machines, minimizing the sum of order completion times.
     Constraints: